cerb/cerb.github.io/_tips/recover-admin-account.md

 ---
-title: 'Tip: Recover your administrator account'
+title: 'Recover your administrator account'
 excerpt: You can recover your administrator account by switching back to password authentication directly from the database.
 summary: This page provides a step-by-step guide on how to recover an administrator